PhilReedData/CSR_BB_Europe/README.md

 	- folder per country (2-digit ISO)
 	- filename: unchanged.
 UPLOADDATE\_TICKER\_OTHER.pdf where UPLOADDATE is MMDDYY

+### Step 1a.
+Copy IN
+- Copy in any fixed PDF scripts that had been unreadable by Python before.

 ### Step 2.
 Mine the year
 - Per country, read first page of PDF to determine year.
 (Takes a few hours.)
 - If not found in first page, look in second, then third, then give up.
 - What about .htm files?
 Or .txt files?
 Most (98%) are .pdf format for Europe.
+UK has more .htm files.
-  - Also copy the .htm files for UK script (will add this feature to Europe).
+  - Also copy the .htm files.
+Ignore the few .docx, .txt, .xlsx files.

 ### Step 2a.
 Fill year gaps
 - As well as mined year (above), get year from metadata in report, and from date of upload in filename.
-- (For UK for now, will implement for Europe soon...)
 - Choose the best year based on:
   - Use metadata year, if found
   - Else use mined year, if found